stevenrconn/haproxy-in-a-can/README.md

 where <version> is the release number of the HAProxy build.

 ## Building and pushing the container image using Packer
+The Packer build proceeds in two stages:
+1. Create a ubi container to download source packages for HAProxy and LUA, build them and export the compiled code as a tar file.
+2. Create the HAProxy image by importing the code compiled in step 1 into a ubi-minimal container, apply additional configuration and push the resulting image out to a repository.

 To build and push the HAProxy image using Packer, run the following command:
 ```
 packer build -parallel-builds=1 .